Exact double averages of twisted L-values: Quaternionic modular forms

 \begin{proof} The result \cite[Corollary 5.5]{me:basis} shows the stated isomorphism holds for $\mathcal H^{\frakN}$-modules.
 Note $\mathcal H^{\frakN'}$ is the algebra generated by $\mathcal H^{\frakN}$ and the $T_\frakp$ for $\frakp | \frakN_1$ such that $\ord_\frakp(\frakN_1) = 1$.
 Since any eigenform occurring in either side of the isomorphism is $\frakp$-new for $\frakp$ sharply dividing $\frakN_1$, the above isomorphism also preserves the action of each such $T_\frakp$ (e.g., see \cite{me:cong2} or \cite[Remark 5.2]{me:basis}). \end{proof}

-We remark that \cite{me:basis} establishes the corresponding Hecke isomorphism for \emph{newspaces} without assuming $\ord_\frakp(\frakN_2) = 2$ when $\frakp | \frakN_2$.
+We remark that \cite{me:basis} also establishes an analogous Hecke isomorphism for \emph{newspaces} without assuming $\ord_\frakp(\frakN_2) = 2$ when $\frakp | \frakN_2$.
 The difficulty in removing this assumption in the above theorem boils down to an issue in the local determination of oldspaces.